 Listening to the Wrong Voices

-If you look closely at the nurse educator, I quoted at the beginning of this blog, based on her response her definition of success as an educator was wrapped up in what students thought of her teaching and had no control over this unknown variable that each of us face in academia because students do say the darndest things!
+If you look closely at the nurse educator, I quoted at the beginning of this blog, based on her response her definition of success as an educator was wrapped up in what students thought of her teaching.
+She lost control of defining success and was beginning to drift.

 - my students will feel the warmth of the passion that I have for teaching and nursing

 - choose to get out of my comfort zone and do things differently

 - serve my students well and do all I can to help them be successful

 - I will influence my students by developing an authentic connection with them

 - Write down your answer to the question; How do YOU define your success as an educator, and what does this look like when it is realized in your life?

 - Place this answer in a prominent place where you can review it regularly to remind yourself of the authentic voice of truth it represents, then share it as a comment at the bottom of this page.